 Subd.
 9. Forest land or forest.

-stand or potential stand of trees valuable for timber products, watershed or wildlife protection,
+potential stand of trees valuable for timber products, watershed or wildlife protection, recreational

 Subd.
 10. Timber.